 The main difference between these animals and service animals is their status.
 The Americans with Disabilities Act, which is one of the basic laws regarding helper animals and their handlers, doesn’t apply to ESA.
 Therefore emotional support animals have access only to pet-friendly institutions.
-However, some other laws concerning the helper animals are still relevant for ESA.
+However, some other laws concerning helper animals are still relevant to ESA.

-Unlike service dogs, which provide completely physical services to a human with an inability, the help from ESA is more psychological.
+Unlike service dogs, which provide complete physical services to a human with an inability, the help from ESA is more psychological.
 Therefore, these animals do not need special training.
 In fact, if you already have a pet and can prove that it helps you cope with your mental distress, you can qualify it as an emotional support animal.

-Nevertheless, you can train your animal by yourself and taught it to perform various assignments for your benefit.
+Nevertheless, you can train your animal by yourself and teach it to perform various assignments for your benefit.
 For example, you can teach your pet to fulfill some household duties.
 Animals are able to bring to the handler required things like medications.
 They also know how to open and close doors and windows, upload and unload laundry, and turn the light on and off.